 After breakfast at the hotel in Darjeeling, you can pack your bags and go to Bagdogra Airport to catch a flight to Delhi.
 Upon arrival in Delhi, you can either unwind or relax at the selected hotel or head out to the market place for the shopping spree.
 This will be followed by an overnight stay at the hotel.

 The day 8th of your tour, you can check out from the hotel in Delhi and drive to the airport to board the flight to Varanasi.
 After arriving at the airport in Varanasi, our representative will greet you and escort you to the selected hotel in Varanasi which will be followed by refreshments and relaxation.

 Later, you will be taken to a pilgrimage destination located about 5 miles from the city at Sarnath.
 It is believed that after attaining enlightenment Buddha preaches his first sermon here.
 During your visit, you can also see signatory pillar dedicated to Lord Buddha along with a stupa.
 The Damekh Stupa is the exact spot where Lord Buddha performed his first teachings.
 Sarnath is the most significant destination for Buddhist pilgrims.

 It also has an Archeological Museum which treasures a massive collection of relics, and antiques, and other Buddhist religious findings.
 In the evening, you can attend the aarti on the banks of the Ganga in Varanasi.
 It is a sacred Hindu practice which has been continuing for generations.
-After, you can head to the hotel for dinner and an overnight stay.
+After, you can head to the hotel for an overnight stay.